Sainte-Chapelle: Construction of France

-Sainte-Chapelle was inspired by the earlier Carolingian royal chapels, notably the Palatine Chapel of Charlemagne at his palace in Aix-la-Chapelle (now Aachen).
+Sainte-Chapelle was inspired by the earlier Carolingian royal chapels, notably the Palatine Chapel of Charlemagne at his palace in Aachen.
 It was built in about 800 and served as the oratory of the Emperor.
 In 1238 Louis IX had already built one royal chapel, attached to the Château de Saint-Germain-en-Laye.
 This earlier chapel had only one level; its plan, on a much grander scale, was adapted for Sainte-Chapelle.

 The two levels of the new chapel, equal in size, had entirely different purposes.
 The upper level, where the sacred relics were kept, was reserved exclusively for the royal family and their guests.
 The lower level was used by the courtiers, servants, and soldiers of the palace.
 It was a very large structure, 36 m long, 17 m wide, and 42.5 m high, ranking in size with the new Gothic cathedrals in France.

 In addition to serving as a place of worship, the Sainte-Chapelle played an important role in the political and cultural ambitions of King Louis and his successors.
 With the imperial throne at Constantinople occupied by a mere Count of Flanders and with the Holy Roman Empire in uneasy disarray, Louis' artistic and architectural patronage helped to position him as the central monarch of western Christendom, the Sainte-Chapelle fitting into a long tradition of prestigious palace chapels.
 Just as the Emperor could pass privately from his palace into the Hagia Sophia in Constantinople, so now Louis could pass directly from his palace into the Sainte-Chapelle.
 More importantly, the two-story palace chapel had obvious similarities to Charlemagne's palatine chapel at Aachen (built 782–805)—a parallel that Louis was keen to exploit in presenting himself as a worthy successor to the first Holy Roman Emperor.
 The presence of the fragment of the True Cross and crown of thorns gave enormous prestige to Louis IX.
 Pope Innocent IV proclaimed that it meant that Christ had symbolically crowned Louis with his own crown.